nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-FRIDAY is a **desktop app for CS1101S Teaching Assistants to organize and track their students’ progress, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, FRIDAY can get your contact management tasks done faster than traditional GUI apps.
+FRIDAY is a **desktop app for CS1101S Teaching Assistants to organize and track their students’ information and progress, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, FRIDAY can get your student management tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}